27th October 2020

 The outbreak of coronavirus and the development of the disease, COVID-19, in Britain continues to see many new rules and restrictive measures to homes, businesses and societies.
-The position is continuously changing and so, this update applies as things stand now, the 3rd April 2020.
+The position is continuously changing and so we are adding updates to this article accordingly.

 Coronavirus Act 2020 (‘the Act’) is currently the backbone of the legislative response and has effect from the 26th March 2020.
 It is a monumental piece of legislation which has been the focus of much media attention and scrutiny.

 The Act affects all aspects of ‘normal life’ and is well-worth a read and scroll through but in this article we will be looking at what impact Schedule 29 of the Act currently has on residential landlords and tenants.

 The purpose of the changes is to allow some protection for tenants throughout the outbreak.
 To enable this, notice periods for landlords to end tenancies will be extended throughout the relevant period.